ConvertingDLmodels-ICSME2022/ReplicationPackage/README.md

 Our replication package consists of two main folders: 1, 2, and Artifacts.

-## Training and Converting Models
+## Conversion
-This folder contains detailed results of trained and the converted models to ONNX and CoreML: prediction accuracy, running time, and memory consumption.
+This folder contains detailed results of training and then converting models to ONNX and CoreML: prediction accuracy, running time, and memory consumption.

-## Robustness of Converted Models
+## Robustness
-This folder contains the data used to evaluate the robustness of our trained models and the results obtained.
+This folder contains the data used to evaluate the robustness of our models (original and converted) and the results obtained.